martius-lab/cluster_utils/docs/index.rst

 ***************************

-`cluster_utils`_ is a tool for easily running hyperparameter optimization or grid search on a HTCondor or Slurm cluster.
+`cluster_utils`_ is a tool for easily running hyperparameter optimization or grid search on a Slurm or HTCondor [1]_ cluster.
 It takes care of submitting and monitoring the jobs as well as aggregating the results.

-Note that the implementation for HTCondor is tailored specifically for the cluster of the Max Planck Institute of Intelligent Systems.
-The Slurm implementation is more generic but not as feature-complete yet.
+It is geared towards tasks typical for *machine learning research*, for example running multiple seeds, grid searches, and hyperparameter optimization.

+cluster_utils is developed by the `Autonomous Learning group`_ at the University of Tübingen.

 Main Features